 Overhead and profit within individual line items take into consideration applicable reasonable and customary subcontractor and general contractor margins consistent with current market conditions.
-Labor prices for the CoreLogic Construction Database line items include costs associated with subcontractor overhead and profit.
+Labor billing rates for the CoreLogic Claims Construction Cost Database line items include costs associated with subcontractor overhead and profit.

-Subcontractor overhead and profit is incorporated into our estimating tools on an individual component level.
-The overhead percentage factor can vary, depending on the trade and geography.
-Subcontractor profit is included at a flat percentage and does not vary by location or trade.
-CoreLogic recognizes that a simple percentage markup for the profit and overhead is not a realistic margin for a subcontractor billing rate.
+Subcontractor overhead and profit is incorporated into CoreLogic estimating tools on an individual component level.
+The overhead percentage factor applied varies based on numerous business costs, depending on the trade and geography.
+Subcontractor profit is included at a flat percentage, and varies by trade and geography based on market conditions such as supply and demand economics.

 CoreLogic has established a dynamic formula that includes a review of subcontractor records.
-It also takes into account the various logistics and dynamics of operating a business in both primary and secondary markets.
+CoreLogic also takes into account the various logistics and dynamics of operating a business in both primary and secondary markets.
 Each part of the CoreLogic formula may fluctuate based on changing local economic and market conditions.
-To help provide insight into how these costs are built, the formula below illustrates the calculation for these line items within the Claims Construction Database.
+To help provide insight into how these costs are built, the formula below illustrates the calculation for these line items within the CoreLogic Claims Construction Cost Database.

-(AC) + B = (D + (E+F+G)) = H Wage Rate (A) Fringe Benefits (B) Insurance Burden (C) Burdened Rate (D) Business Overhead (E) Jobsite Overhead (F) Profit (G) Billing Rate (H)
+$[(A^C) + B] = D$ $(D+E+F+G) = H$ Wage Rate (A) Fringe Benefits (B) Statutory Burden (C) Burdened Rate (D) Business Overhead (E) Jobsite Overhead (F) Profit (G) Billing Rate (H)